-All subsequent purchase payments must be at least \$1,000.
-You may make purchase payments at any time prior to the Payout Start Date.
-We reserve the right to limit the maximum amount and number of purchase payments we will accept.
+All subsequent purchase payments must be at least \$100.
+You may make purchase payments at any time until the earlier of the Payout Start Date and the end of the Contract year ("Contract Year") in which the oldest Contract Owner attains age 91.
+We reserve the right to limit the maximum amount of purchase payments we will accept.